dawn-cph/alcs-clusters/v0.1/files.md

 The HST mosaics are all available on the individual CHArGE summary pages, for example [hff-j001408m3023.summary.html](https://s3.amazonaws.com/grizli-v1/Pipeline/hff-j001408m3023/Prep/hff-j001408m3023.summary.html).
-All WFC3/IR mosaics are created with 0.1" pixels, while the ACS and UVIS optical/UV images are drizzled to 2x2 subsampled 0.05" grid.

 These include files like the following, with additional files for all of the separate HST filters as listed on the page.